FranzZemen/execution-context/ReadMe.md

 # Read Me
 Execution Context contains information about the currently executing context.
-It should not contain application code specifics or functional capability in of itself, and it must remain easily streamable over the wire.
-It is leveraged by nearly all @franzzemen packages
+It is leveraged by nearly all @franzzemen packages.

 This is the base package for Execution Context and is enhanced by later packages.